aspose-svg/Aspose.SVG-Documentation/content/net/what-is-an-svg-document/_index.md

 8. **Styling.** For any element of the SVG image, CSS properties can be set.

-9. **Flexibility.** SVG images can interact with DOM, CSS, HTML and Javascript.
+9. **Flexibility.** SVG images can interact with DOM, CSS, HTML and JavaScript.

 10. **SVG is a free open standard.** [**SVG 2.0**](https://www.w3.org/TR/2018/CR-SVG2-20181004/)  is a W3C Recommendation and is the most recent version of the full specification.